-Why don't most HVAC contractors use Manual J?
-Unfortunately, HVAC is viewed as a commodity service, so most contractors compete on price - not precision.
-If homeowners don't know how important it is to perform a Manual J load calculation prior to air conditioner replacement, they'll usually sign off on whatever unit the contractor recommends.
+Why don’t most HVAC contractors use Manual J?
+Unfortunately, HVAC is viewed as a commodity service, so most contractors compete on price – not precision.
+If homeowners don’t know how important it is to perform a Manual J load calculation before air conditioner replacement, they’ll usually sign off on whatever unit the contractor recommends.

 But not you!
 Now that you understand the impact of Manual J, you won’t fall into that all-too-common trap.